Pieces of ACA delayed in final regulations

 ACA small employer tax credit regulations proposed

 The IRS released proposed regulations in August for calculating the small employer tax credit under Section 45R, which may affect certain tax exempt organizations with 25 or fewer full-time equivalent employees.
 Eligibility requirements for the credit, methodology for determining the amount deductible, and guidance for claiming the credit in annual tax filings are among the items detailed in the updated proposal.
-Public comments and requests to hold a public hearing are due to the IRS by November 25.
 Meanwhile, the IRS has launched a full-scale website in advance of ACA implementation, provisions of which go into effect October 1, to serve as a resource for individual taxpayers and employers.

 Portion of health care implementation delayed